plone/plone_best_practices_discussion/docs/tox/usage.rst

     $ tox -e isort-apply

-A special feature of TOX is that you could call a group of envs by a common pattern,
+Long, repetitive lists of enviroments can written in a short form called `Generative envlist <https://tox.readthedocs.io/en/latest/config.html#generative-envlist>`_, which will be expanded by tox.

 .. code-block:: ini
    :emphasize-lines: 3